ruankie/langfuse-monitoring-eval/slides/slides.md

 > Instrumenting your code

 - Configure your app to talk to your Langfuse instance
+  - Configure Langfuse to send traces to correct instance
   - Python decorator
   - LangChain callback handler